flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent_on_premise/README.md

-# AWS EC2 Instances not running FlexNet Inventory Agent - Cloud
+# AWS EC2 Instances not running FlexNet Inventory Agent - On Premise

 ## What it does

-This policy uses a Flexnet Manger Cloud instance and checks all EC2 instances running in AWS to determine if the FlexNet Inventory Agent is running on the instance and reports on any that are missing the agent.
+This policy uses a Flexnet Manger On Premise instance checks all EC2 instances running in AWS to determine if the FlexNet Inventory Agent is running on the instance and reports on any that are missing the agent.
 The policy is a recommendation only policy, no action is taken during the Policy Escalation.

 ## Functional Description